 About Soletair Power

-Soletair Power is a Finnish startup founded in 2016 that manufactures modular retrofit carbon capture systems for capturing CO2 directly from the air using buildings.
+Soletair Power is a Finnish carbon capture technology provider company founded in 2016 that manufactures modular retrofit carbon capture systems for capturing CO2 directly from the air using buildings.
 They combine direct air capture and ventilation technology to result in decentralized, long-term carbon removal, cost savings, and healthy indoor air quality in buildings.
 For building owners, reducing carbon emissions is essential to meeting European Union goals.
 Accurately removing net carbon emissions from buildings can contribute to sustainability and zero-pollution efforts as the European Union aims to become the first carbon-neutral continent by 2050.

 For more information, visit www.soletairpower.fi